 The salt water is more stable and is able to kill off harmful germs in a pool with less chlorine and balancing chemicals.
 It's how mother nature designed the oceans and with a salt system you can bring this technology to your backyard swimming pool.
 If you have questions about salt water pool maintenance and how it compares to traditional chlorine pools we've got the answers you're looking for.

 The cost of converting your existing pool to a salt water system is a lot less than you might think.
 The only thing you need to add to an existing pool or hot tub is a salt water system and salt.
 A salt water hot tub can be converted in as little as 15 minutes with no other alterations because the system works independently from the pump and provides continuous chlorine production even when your hot tub isn't running.

 After the initial investment of purchasing a salt system for your pool or hot tub you can expect to save money every year because you won't need to purchase chlorine ever again.
 Many pool owners recoup the initial costs in as little as 1-2 years after owning their new pool system.

-We've compiled a list of the most commonly asked questions salt water pool owners have on our FAQ page ranging from chemistry to allergies.
+We've compiled a list of the most commonly asked questions salt system owners have on our FAQ page including pool chemistry and chlorine allergies.

 We believe that salt water pools are the future in swimming pool sanitization.
 All the benefits and the affordability make it an unbelievably great choice for any existing pool owner or as a start up.
 We have helped many pool owners make the switch and are proud to be your source for everything related to salt water pools and spas.

-If you have any questions or comments Contact one of our salt water swimming pool experts.
+If you have any questions or comments contact one of our salt water pools experts.